EricaLinaG/Emacsn/README.md

 You just want to try out a feature without breaking your daily driver.

 It also installs your emacs for you.
+As well as anyone else's.

 ### emacsn
 This is a shell script Emacs wrapper, __emacsn__ to make life a little easier.